zachmeador/cool_squad/readme.md

 ### chatting with bots
 1. join a channel: `/join #welcome`
-2. talk to bots: `@sage how would you approach this problem?`
+2. talk to bots: `@normie how would you approach this problem?`
 3. bots respond based on their personalities and tools
 4. conversations are logged and organized